gullerya/object-observer/readme.md

   - [Issue no. 70](https://github.com/gullerya/object-observer/issues/70) - automated version bump
   - unified `Change` object structure (so that it is always the same shape)
   - improved perf tests

-- __4.0.4__
-  - [Issue no. 65](https://github.com/gullerya/object-observer/issues/65) - fixed a broken keys order of the cloned observable
-  - added perf tests

 For a preview/playground you are welcome to:
 - [CodePen](https://codepen.io/gullerya/pen/zYrGMNB)